vketteni/gemini-cli-adapter/docs/blog/breaking-ecosystem-lockin.md

 - **Test isolation**: Each adapter can be tested independently
 - **Documentation**: Interface comments serve as implementation guides

-## The Broader Impact: From Extraction to Ecosystem
+## The Broader Impact: From Extraction to Foundation

-This extraction wasn't just about making one tool more flexible.
-It's about creating a pattern for liberating excellent proprietary tools.
+This extraction demonstrates a pattern for creating reusable infrastructure from excellent monolithic tools.

 ### For Other Projects
 The techniques I used—interface extraction, wrapper patterns, incremental migration—can be applied to other monolithic tools.
 The pattern is: